Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 - Must be able to see and diagnose application errors

 Relecloud uses the baseline metrics and three business metrics that are recorded in Application Insights as Events.
-The 3 custom events are:
+The three custom events are:

 - Add to Cart
 - Remove from Cart
 - Checkout Cart

-To track these Events we use the TelemetryClient object provided through Dependency Injection.
+To track these Events, we use the TelemetryClient object provided through Dependency Injection.
 Here's an example from the CartController of how we track the AddToCart event.
 You can also see that we capture additional details about the event, the concertId and the number of